You’re excited about your new product or service. But a question creeps into the back of your mind. Will it sell?

 If it does, you’re a genius.
 If not, well…

 Fortunately, you’ve embraced email — the most profitable digital marketing channel out there, as found in the research study we’ve conducted in partnership with Smart Insights — and that gives you a head start.
+And here’s a great article, if you want to learn how to use email marketing for ecommerce.

 Today’s post covers all the basics you need to get your product launch off to a great start.